drivendataorg/erdantic/README.md

 ## Quick Usage

 The fastest way to produce a diagram like the above example is to use the erdantic CLI.
-Simply pass a full dotted path to your data model class and an output path.
+Simply specify the full dotted path to your data model class and an output path.
 The rendered format is interpreted from the filename extension.

 ```bash
 erdantic erdantic.examples.pydantic.Party -o diagram.png